lcign/soju/README.md

-The database sqlite parameter must be the **main db** file, for example main.db and must be with its main.db-shm and main.db-wal
+The database sqlite parameter must be the **main db** file, for example main.db and must be with its main.db-shm and main.db-wal Don't forget to make script executable with " chmod +extractlogs.sh "

 Example